 - Read more: Download a PDF of "Baseball in Northern California", the SABR 28 convention publication

 - Related audio: Listen to longtime Giants announcer Jon Miller's speech at SABR 28

-- SABR's 29th convention, hosted by the Flame Delhi Chapter, was highlighted by Jose Jimenez's thrilling no-hitter (outpitching Randy Johnson, no less) at the traditional convention ballgame on Friday night.
+- Four hundred members and guests attended SABR's 29th convention, hosted by the Flame Delhi Chapter, which was highlighted by Jose Jimenez's thrilling no-hitter (outpitching Randy Johnson, no less) at the traditional convention ballgame on Friday night.
 Many community activities were on the schedule: SABR Day at Scottsdale Stadium included a cookout, a clinic with members of the MLB Players Alumni Association and a "vintage" game; also a SABR/MLBPAA golf tournament and a tour of Cactus League spring training parks.
 The Yankees' "Old Reliable," Tommy Henrich, was the keynote speaker.
 The panels included a baseball fiction discussion with authors Mark Harris and Andy McCue.

 - Read more: SABR members share their memories of the Jose Jimenez no-hitter at SABR 29

 - Photo gallery: View photos from SABR 29 at SABRAZ.org